borine/bluez-alsa/doc/bluealsad.8.rst

     With this option, **bluealsad** will request such a device uses only 44.1 kHz sample rate.

+--a2dp-single-sep
+    Create only one SEP per A2DP codec for each stream direction.
+    By default two SEPs are initially created for each codec (in each direction for duplex codecs), permitting two devices to connect simultaneously using the same codec.
+An additional SEP is created at each connection if necessary to maintain at least two unconnected SEPS.
+However some devices fail when they are presented with more than one matching SEP.
+    With this option only one SEP is created for each codec, so that such devices can be used, but it is no longer possible to have two or more devices simultaneously connected using the same A2DP codec.

 --sbc-quality=MODE
     Set SBC encoder quality.
     Default value is **high**.